laurenemilyto/VBA_challenge/README.md

   * Returns the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume" across all years.

 ## How to Use This Project
-Run script on the stock data attached.
+Run the VBA script in the repository on attached stock data.
 The file will take about a half an hour to run.
 See screen shots for each year of results on the Multi Year Stock Data within the repository.